njenn001/seeds/examples/example3/README.md

 # Example 2

-A factorial function used to help hone programming principles.
+A simple multiplication to help hone programming principles.

 ## Principles